atoyebii/personal-site/content/blog/2020-04-22-my-first-pc-build.md

 ## Next Upgrades

-Probably not wise that I'm overclocking with a stock CPU cooler so I'll be looking into an after market one soon.
+Probably not wise that I'm overclocking with the stock AMD Wraith Stealth cooler.
+I'll be looking into an after market one soon.
 I've been looking at some all-in-one liquid coolers, but these might be a little overkill for my current setup and usage.
 But CPU / cooling is the next thing I need to improve.